VegardFalmaar/IN4200/HE2/README.md

 The effectiveness of my approach depends on the specific size of the problem, but for values of `K1` and `K2` larger than, say, 10, I am very pleased with the speedup from the parallelization.
-It is also notable that my approach may be well suited to be run on a single desktop computer, but could be less efficient on a networks of nodes with slower internode communication.
+It could be worth noting that my approach may be well suited to be run on a single desktop computer, but could be less efficient on a network of nodes with slower internode communication.

 I have not taken into account different optimizations that could be done to the `single_layer_convolution` function.
-Perhaps dividing the input input
+Perhaps dividing the input into 2-dimensional blocks instead of moving through the matrix row by row could increase the chance of reusing data in the lower level caches, thereby reducing the computing time for both the sequential and the parallel code.